Build leaders that accelerate team performance and engagement.Care™

 You should also leave your personal financial responsibilities out of the conversations.
 Your monetary value lies in actionable skills that you can offer a place of employment, and you are valuable enough to negotiate based on that.
 However, if the role will require relocation, commuting, long hours, or other factors that will impact your personal life, it's fair to negotiate additional compensation.

-Being a good negotiator is more important now than ever
+Being a good negotiator is more critical now than ever

 People are more digitally connected now than ever before and that constant connection can lead to more potential disagreements.
 Being a good negotiator will be able to help you meet your personal and professional goals in this increasingly connected and competitive world.